St. Bernard Catholic Church (Madison, Wisconsin)

 St. Bernard Catholic Church, in Madison, Wisconsin, United States, is a parish church in the Diocese of Madison.
 The parish was founded in 1907 and the church building was completed in 1927.
-In 2023, Bishop Donald J. Hying petitioned the Holy See to designate the church building as the diocesan cathedral.
+In 2023, Bishop Donald J. Hying petitioned the Vatican to designate the church building as the diocesan cathedral.
 Pope Francis erected St. Bernard's as the new cathedral the same year.
-The consecration of the church as a cathedral is expected to take place in 2025.
+The consecration of the church as a cathedral was expected to take place in 2026.

 History

+St. Bernard Churches

-On October 1, 1907, Archbishop Sebastian Messmer of Milwaukee sent the Rev. John Fisher to Madison to establish a parish on the city's east side.
-The first Mass was celebrated in a neighborhood home on November 10, 1907.
-Masses continued to be celebrated there until the Fair Oaks Town Hall was completed in early 1908, and they were transferred there.
-A combination church and school building, and a rectory were completed in 1910.
-The Racine Dominican Sisters taught in the school.
+During the first half of the 20th century, Catholics in the Madison area were under the jurisdiction of the Archdiocese of Milwaukee.
+In October 1907, Archbishop Sebastian Messmer assigned the priest John Fisher to Madison to establish a parish on the city's east side.
+He celebrated the first mass there in a neighborhood home in November 1907.
+Once the Fair Oaks Town Hall was completed in early 1908, Fisher moved the masses.
+The parish constructed the first St. Bernard's Church, a combination church and school building, in 1910, along with a rectory.
+At this point, the parish had 80 families enrolled as members.
+The Racine Dominican Sisters were brought in to teach at the school.

+By the early 1920s, the parish had outgrown its current church.
+William Eggers, the pastor of St. Bernard's, hired the Madison architect John Flad to design a new Gothic Revival church.
+The second St. Bernard's Church opened in 1926.
+It became the largest Catholic church in Madison.

-The current church building was completed during the pastorate of the Msgr.
-William Eggers, who would serve the parish for 30 years.
-The Gothic Revival and sandstone structure was designed by Madison architect John Flad.
-It was the city's largest Catholic Church at the time.
-When the Diocese of Madison was established in 1946, St. Bernard's was its largest parish.
-Growth in the 1950s saw Immaculate Heart of Mary Parish created from St. Bernard's, and St. Bernard's built a new school building to accommodate the rising number of students.
-The increased numbers were short lived, however, as the school closed in 1970.
+Pope Pius XII in 1946 erected the Diocese of Madison and designated St. Raphael's Church as St. Raphael's Cathedral.
+In 1930 the split off the new Immaculate Heart of Mary Parish from St. Bernard's Parish.
+During that decade, St. Bernard's built a new school building to accommodate the rising number of students.

-In 1978, the parish's pastor, Msgr.
-George Wirz, was ordained Auxiliary Bishop of Madison.
-The parish offices were moved from the rectory to the school building in 1993.
+In the 1960s, St. Bernard Parish constructed a new convent and rectory.
+The church was also remodeled to reflect liturgical mandates from the Second Vatican Council of the early 1960s.
+Due to a drop in student enrollment, the parish closed its school in 1970.
+In 1993, the parish moved its offices to the former school building.
+The parish also made the church more accessible and converted the school building into a parish center.

-On March 14, 2005, St. Raphael's Cathedral was destroyed by an arsonist.
-For the next 18 years the diocese would be without a cathedral.
-It used parish churches for diocesan celebrations while deciding how to replace St. Raphael's.
+On March 14, 2005, St. Raphael's Cathedral was destroyed by an arsonist, leaving the diocese without a cathedral.
+The diocese used parish churches for diocesan celebrations.
+During the 2010s, St. Bernard upgraded its computer and phone systems, repaired the bells in the bell tower and made minor changes to the sanctuary.

+In December 2022, Bishop Donald Hying outlined three proposals to settle the cathedral question.
+This was part of the Into the Deep strategic planning process for the diocese.
+The choices were: